 1. Menemen – For a Good Start to the Day

 Every day starts with breakfast.
+The Turkish village breakfast is particularly rich.
 In Turkey, traditional menemen – a Turkish egg dish with tomatoes and peppers – is served.
 I often order my menemen with feta as well.
 The Turkish omelette tastes twice as good served in a small pan!

 2. Pide with Ezme – Different Types of Bread and Dips as a Starter